not-josue/sololearn-code-coach-java/Medium/CarrotCake/README.md

 ## Task

-Determin if you will have enough leftover carrots to make your cake.
+Determine if you will have enough leftover carrots to make your cake.

 ## Input Format